Paco de Lucía: 1980s

 The Guitar Trio continued touring in 1980, with Larry Coryell being replaced by Al Di Meola in 1981.
 De Lucía reportedly suffered from headaches and backaches while performing because he found it difficult to improvise and follow McLaughlin and Coryell's advanced knowledge of jazz improvisation.
 Paco professed, "Some people assume that they were learning from me, but I can tell you it was me learning from them.
 I have never studied music, I am incapable of studying harmony—I don't have the discipline, playing with McLaughlin and Di Meola was about learning these things."

 Also in 1981, The Guitar Trio released one of their most successful records, Friday Night in San Francisco, which sold over 1 million copies and generated a significant interest in flamenco music in America and Europe.
 It featured an extended combination of "Mediterranean Sundance" and "Río Ancho"; this became arguably the piece most associated with the musicians.
 De Lucía also formed the Paco de Lucía Sextet in 1981 (which included his brothers Ramón and Pepe), and released the first of its three albums that same year.
 On 30 August 1981, de Lucía performed a solo set at St. Goarshausen in Germany, where he performed "Monasterio de Sal" and "Montino" among others and later performed with The Guitar Trio.
 The event was broadcast on national WDR television.

+Larry Coryell and John McLaughlin took part on the making of Paco de Lucía's Castro Marín (1981).
+It was named after the hometown of Paco's Portuguese mother, Luzia.
+Recorded at Tokyo in December 1980, Castro Marín remains one of the most obscure titles in his catalogue.
+Coryell and Paco played as duo on the fifth track, "Convite (Rumba)", and as a trio on the next track "Palenque".

+After Castro Marín came Paco's revolutionary Sólo quiero caminar (1981).
+It was the very first to be recorded with Paco's sextet, a group that brought into being a new way to play flamenco.
+One of the sextet's major contributions was introducing the Peruvian cajón within a flamenco context.
+Percussionist Rubem Dantas came up with an original style of playing the instrument, one that became unique to flamenco.
+Largely due to Sólo quiero caminar, the cajón crossed over to other latin music styles, such as the tango and rumba.